slowernews/wisdom-tldr/README.md

 we build trust through presence. leadership is based on trust.

 > *'If a person is nice to you and to nobody else, that person is not nice.'*

+on a long term relationship, politics must match
 -->

 HOWEVER, after taking the first step [mirror](#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.